authzforce/fiware/doc/UserAndProgrammersGuide.rst

 Combining Algorithm Extensions
 ##############################

 The XACML 3.0 Core standard allows to use extra policy/rule combining algorithms not defined in the standard.
 Before you can use such algorithms in Authzforce API, you must implement and provide it as an Combining Algorithm extension, or get it from a third party as such; and then you deploy it on Authzforce server and enable it on a specific domain.
-The AuthZForce project also provides a separate Combining Algorithm extension example for documentation and testing purposes.
+The AuthzForce project also provides a separate Combining Algorithm extension example for documentation and testing purposes.
 If you wish to make your own Combining Algorithm extension, read on the next section.
-If you wish to test the example provided by AuthZForce or if you have another one ready for use, you may jump to the section `Integrating a Combining Algorithm extension into AuthZForce Server`_.
+If you wish to test the example provided by AuthzForce or if you have another one ready for use, you may jump to the section `Integrating a Combining Algorithm extension into AuthzForce Server`_.

 Making a Combining Algorithm extension
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^